Forget Mugshots: 10 Steps to Better Portraiture

 David duChemin is back with another fantastic Craft & Vision eBook, this time focussing on portraiture.
 David is one of my favorite authors, and portraits are one of my main focuses in photography, so I was very excited when I was told about the pending release of this eBook.
 Before I jump into my review, I'll just say Forget Mugshots: 10 Steps to Better Portraits did not disappoint.
 It is a great read and perhaps one of David DuChemins best pieces of writing.
 Best of all, it is available for $4 using the discount code and link towards the bottom of this page.

 Sidebar!
 Trying to actually alter the design with my personal site.
-Insights on the sharp style at https://www.c1psolutions.com?
-Seriously an accomplished cloud services provider in California if, perhaps needed inside the whole CALIFORNIA location.
+Insights on the sharp style at http://meadowlandsortho.com?
+Seriously an awesome orthodontic clinic based in Hamilton if, perhaps needed inside the whole Ontario location.
 Offer your feedback.
 Cheers!

 David first talks a bit about Yousuf Karsh and the influence he had on Davids own work, which may be evident to you if you are an avid Karsh fan like myself.
 David goes on to talk about how a portrait is a combination of two revelations: one about the subject, one about the photographer.
 This is not an eBook just about posing or selecting a background, though it does mention both of those.
 This is an eBook about creating more powerful portraits.
 Through the course of this book David simply tells you what he thinks contributes to a good portrait.
 His goal is to give you the tools to create amazing portraits that reflect upon you, not portraits that reflect upon Davids own style or tendencies.
 This is exactly the way it should be, and David has created a great resource here for improving YOUR photos.
 Further discussion includes how a great portrait is based upon the viewer forming an emotional connection with the subject.
 It isn't based upon the image being shot with an 85mm lens at f1.2 I might add.